 - The Head of Support and the Support Faculty Coach support/advise teachers on planning, differentiation and of type of need

 - communication and interaction (prior information, external reports, teacher feedback)

-- cognition and learning (Year 7 Literacy Screening)
+- cognition and learning (Year 7 Literacy Screening and ongoing monitoring)

 - social, emotional and mental health (teacher feedback, external agency reports, prior information)

-- sensory and/or physical needs ( External reports, prior information, accessibility)
+- sensory and/or physical needs (external reports, prior information, accessibility)

-Our partnering approach to involving parents/carers
+Our partnering approach to involve parents/carers and external partners

 Record keeping, monitoring and data management